tsea83-g34/TSEA83_Compiler/README.md

 ### Parsing

 - [ ] Parsing for the features listed above
-- [ ] Data structures that represent different language contstructs such as expressions and statements
+- [x] Data structures that represent different language constructs such as expressions and statements
 - [ ] Build abstract tree with these data structures from the stream of tokens provided by the lexer
 - [ ] Symbol table tree for variables and declarations